tom66/microrl/README.md

 `microrl_set_complete_callback` and set you callback.
 It also give 'argc' and 'argv' arguments, so iterate through it and return set of complete variants.

-5. Look at 'config.h' file, for tune library for you requiring.
+5. Look at 'config.h' file.
+If you want to override some configuration, please compile with `MICRORL_INCLUDE_CONFIG_H` and provide a header file named `microrl_config.h`.

 6. Now you just call `microrl_insert_char` on each char received from input stream (usart, network, etc).